 I agree with MJW, a stack of great things to do in Cape Town.
 I wrote about my day trip to The Cape (where Atlantic and Indian oceans meet) and posted it on my World Nomads blog, have a look here if you like.

-I talks about some of the great locations to visit on the way down to the cape. over 6 years ago
+I talks about some of the great locations to visit on the way down to the cape. almost 7 years ago

 Cape Town certainly have a unique energy about it, and as far as scenery go it truly is blessed.
 MJW and Philip both gave some really informative suggestions, and I do like the your blog piece Philip.
 Very nice.